unitn-ap-2025/common/README.md

 A commit to the `main` branch will trigger the GitHub Action called `CI`, which will do the same as what the `just ci` will do locally.
 This is for ensuring the quality of the code.

 Please use `just ci` locally and make sure all green before committing any changes.
 Otherwise, the [![CI](https://github.com/unitn-ap-2025/common/actions/workflows/ci.yaml/badge.svg)](https://github.com/unitn-ap-2025/common/actions/workflows/ci.yaml) might fail, and the PR will be rejected.

+#### Release

+Once a new version is ready, go to the action section of the repo and check the GitHub workflow of "Release".
+Find "Run workflow" and manually dispatch it.

+Please note that the version of the release tag (eg, `2.0.0`) needs to match the version written on `/app/game/Cargo.toml`.